Endangered species and the international traveller

 Environment Canada

-The information presented in this brochure is not to be interpreted as legal advice.
-If there is a discrepancy with the information presented in the Wild Animal and Plant Protection and Regulation of International and Interprovincial Trade Act, the legislation prevails.
+The information presented here is a summary of the law.
+If there is a discrepancy with the information presented in the Wild Animal and Plant Protection and Regulation of International and Interprovincial Trade Act, the legislation and relevant regulations prevail.

 Page details